 This is the complete guide on how to get to Singapore Night Safari by MRT.
 We have written this article to make sure that you have a stress-free and fast transit to the Night Safari.
-This is one of Singapore’s best and most famous attractions.
+This is one of Singapore’s best and most famous attractions (Tickets available online).

 The one thing that we have learned about travelling in Singapore is that the MRT and public transportation network is phenomenal.
 We highly recommend that you try to avoid getting into private vehicles in Singapore.
-Taking the MRT not only is more environmentally friendly but you can also save some serious cash by opting for public transportation.
+Staying beside an MRT station and taking the MRT not only is more environmentally friendly but you can also save some serious cash by opting for public transportation.

 It actually isn’t possible to make it directly to the Night Safari by only using the MRT.
 Consequently, we will provide you with a thorough overview of how to take the MRT to specific stations in the city and then how to transfer to a bus.
 The bus will then transport you to the Safari for a night of great experiences.

 Why should you visit Singapore Night Safari?

 Singapore Night Safari is considered to be the world’s first nocturnal wildlife park.
 It is one of Singapore’s best and most famous family attractions.
 The Safari attracts around 1.3 million annual visitors and definitely a must-see while you are in the city!